 Client side development using CSOM

-This module will introduce you to client side development in .NET using the Client Side Object Model (CSOM), a library that makes your life easier when communicating with SharePoint.
+This module will introduce you to client side development in .NET using the Client Side Object Model (CSOM).

 - Getting started with CSOM